TommasoAnnicchiarico/SQL/Hospital Management/README.md

 As a data analyst, I will be using data obtained from 130 US hospitals from 1999-2008 to discover insights about hospital management process and determine hospital metrics.

 The data set https://www.kaggle.com/code/iabhishekofficial/prediction-on-hospital-readmission/data?select=diabetic_data.csv is a real data set gotten from Kaggle and analyzed for educational purpose.
 This data set is from 1999-2008.
-It comprises of two tables: health and demographics.
-The data set is focused on patients with diabetics.
+It consists of two tables: health and demographics.
+The data set is focused only on patients with diabetics.

 All the columns available in the dataset are listed below: